TwilioQuest/twilioquest-python/levels/python/objectives/python_basics_final/description.md

 <% if (pystate.cluesFound === 0) { %>
 Near the chest containing the staff, you see a weathered stone tablet.
 It contains a 3x3 grid of squares.
 Each square looks like it may have had something written on it, but the ages have erased any trace of the lettering:
 <% } else if (pystate.cluesFound > 0) { %>
 Near the chest containing the staff, you see a weathered stone tablet.
 It contains a 3x3 grid of squares.
-Using a nearby chisel, you gently etch in the letters you have revealed from the research notes scattered about the chamber:
+Using a nearby chisel, you gently etch in the letters you have revealed from the ghosts haunting the chamber:
 <% } else { %>
 Near the chest containing the staff, you see a weathered stone tablet.
 It contains a 3x3 grid of squares.
-Now that you have found all the research notes, you are able to use a nearby chisel to etch a letter into each square.
+Now that you have found all the clues, you are able to use a nearby chisel to etch a letter into each square.
 The completed puzzle is as follows:
 <% } %>

 <style>